python-summit/python-summit.github.io/content/pages/cfp.rst

 - You may request to have a coach or mentor to help you prepare your talk.
 - Please **use the following form** to submit your proposal: https://goo.gl/forms/C9vg9g2fR0GseDvj1

-The deadline for sending proposals is October 31st 2017.
+The deadline for sending proposals has been extended until November 7th 2017.
 The organizing committee will review all proposals and will post a definitive schedule latest December 16th 2017.